marcosbarbero/spring-boot-n-cloud-playground/security/oauth2-opaque-server/README.md

 #### Database

-For the sake of this tutorial we'll be using [H2 Database](http://www.h2database.com/html/main.html).
+For the sake of this guide we'll be using [H2 Database](http://www.h2database.com/html/main.html).
 Here you can find a reference OAuth2 SQL schema required by Spring Security.

 ```sql